nicholasrq/eventz/readme.md

 # Eventz

-Async events inspired by `$.Callbacks` and writen in ES6
+Async events inspired by `$.Callbacks` and written in ES6

 # Install